AdiDumi/trustchain-superapp/README.md

    - amount : Double
    - verified : Boolean

-The tokens_table stored all tokens that the logged in user owns.
+The tokens_table stores all tokens that the logged in user owns.
 Currently owned tokens are stored in this table, but also transferred incoming tokens will be inserted into the table.

 -	tokens_table
     - token_id : String
     - token_value : Double
     - token_data : ByteArray/String

+The weboftrust_table will keep track of the reputations of other people that the device’s user interacted with.
+It stores the public key of those users and a score value that is associated with that user.

+-	weboftrust _table
+    - public_key : String
+    - trust_score: Int

 We can interact with the data in the database through the use of DAOs where each table will have its own DAO with functions that send instructions to the database.